Amy Timberlake's work...

 (For a complete list of awards & recognition, click here.)

 Amy grew up in Hudson, Wisconsin.
 She attended Mount Holyoke College and majored in History.
 She also holds an M.A. in English/Creative Writing.
-Most of the time, she can be found in Chicago, where she lives with her husband.
+Most of the time, she can be found in Evanston, Illinois, where she lives with her husband.
 But on especially good days she can be found walking on a long, long trail.
 One of her favorites?
 This one in England.

 A final word: Amy is especially grateful to the many booksellers, librarians, educators, parents, friends, family, and readers who have told others about her books.
 Thank you!